How categories work

 Knowledge base → Category → Sub-category → Articles

 Categories can be nested up to four levels deep.
 Articles can live at any level — you do not need to reach the deepest sub-category before adding articles.
-Visitors navigate this hierarchy using the category tree in the Browse tab and the public portal.
+Visitors walk this hierarchy in the widget's Help tab and on your public page.

 Create a top-level category